docker/docs/content/single-sign-on/requirements/_index.md

 ## Prerequisites

 * You must first notify your company about the new SSO login procedures
-* Verify that your org members have the latest Docker Desktop version 4.4.2, or later, installed on their machines
+* Verify that your org members have Docker Desktop version 4.4.2, or later, installed on their machines
 * New org members must create a Personal Access Token (PAT) to sign in to the CLI, however existing users can use their username and password during the grace period as specified below
 * Confirm that all CI/CD pipelines have replaced their passwords with PATs
 * For your service accounts, add your additional domains or enable it in your IdP